prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 exploit that is being run.
 Generally think of the stack as a location for data to exist.

+Now, the idea of stack is literally described by its name: It is a stack of data.
+In other words, whatever was last put into the stack would be the first one.
+Suppose I want to push some `char`s (say `"abcdef"`) onto the stack.
+Each `char` would be put onto the stack one by one.
+So `'a'` goes in first, followed by `'b'`, and then `'c'`, and so on.
+The final stack would therefore contain the characters in reverse order.

+So suppose you are reading some strings from the stack, do not be surprised if the characters of the strings are backwards!

 For example in the executable [assignment][assign], if we go to the main section, we should see the following pieces of assembly (from IDA pro):

 ```
 mov     [rbp+var_C], 0Fh